aneeshsharma/electron-react-boilerplate/README.md

 (Electron Builder)[https://github.com/electron-userland/electron-builder] is being used for building and packaging the app.
 Currently only includes configuration for Linux.

+I have also installed [`momentjs`](https://momentjs.com/) and added time display to the react hello world app.

 ## Scripts

 ### `npm start`